MateusMaiaDS/gpbart/README.md

 ```

-To see a demonstration of how you could use the data just check the files `unit_test.R`, and `unit_test_gpbart` to check the models of BART and GP-BART respectively.
+To see a demonstration of how you could use the data just check the files `unit_test.R`, and `unit_test_gpbart.R` to check the models of BART and GP-BART respectively.